solar2d/com.solar2d-plugin.google.iap.billing.v2/docs/google-iap-billing-v2/init.markdown

 > __Return value__      none
 > __Revision__          [REVISION_LABEL](REVISION_URL)
 > __Keywords__          Google, IAP, in-app purchases, init
-> __See also__			[store.isActive][plugin.google-iap-billing.isActive]
+> __See also__			[store.isActive][plugin.google-iap-billing-v2.isActive]
->						[store.*][plugin.google-iap-billing]
+>						[store.*][plugin.google-iap-billing-v2]
 > --------------------- ------------------------------------------------------------------------------------------

 ## Overview

 This call is required and must be made before making other Google&nbsp;IAP calls.
-This prepares the Google&nbsp;IAP library and allows you to detect [storeTransaction][plugin.google-iap-billing.event.storeTransaction] events to the listener defined as `listener`.
+This prepares the Google&nbsp;IAP library and allows you to detect [storeTransaction][plugin.google-iap-billing-v2.event.storeTransaction] events to the listener defined as `listener`.

 <div class="guide-notebox-imp">
 <div class="notebox-title-imp">Important</div>

-This method also dispatches an [init][plugin.google-iap-billing.event.init] event to the specified listener (the&nbsp;same listenter used for [storeTransaction][plugin.google-iap-billing.event.storeTransaction]&nbsp;events).
-At this point, [store.isActive][plugin.google-iap-billing.isActive] will be `true` unless an error occurred.
+This method also dispatches an [init][plugin.google-iap-billing-v2.event.init] event to the specified listener (the&nbsp;same listenter used for [storeTransaction][plugin.google-iap-billing-v2.event.storeTransaction]&nbsp;events).
+At this point, [store.isActive][plugin.google-iap-billing-v2.isActive] will be `true` unless an error occurred.

-To reiterate, you must wait until the [init][plugin.google-iap-billing.event.init] event is dispatched before attempting to [load products][plugin.google-iap-billing.loadProducts], [restore][plugin.google-iap-billing.restore] <nobr>previously-purchased</nobr> items, [consume][plugin.google-iap-billing.consumePurchase] an item, etc.
+To reiterate, you must wait until the [init][plugin.google-iap-billing-v2.event.init] event is dispatched before attempting to [load products][plugin.google-iap-billing-v2.loadProducts], [restore][plugin.google-iap-billing-v2.restore] <nobr>previously-purchased</nobr> items, [consume][plugin.google-iap-billing-v2.consumePurchase] an item, etc.

 Note that initialization is done ansynchronously because it may require network calls which take a variable amount of time depending on server load and network latencies.